awertnex/badref/README.md

 ./nob
 ```

-Then run badref with the command `./badref`.
+Run badref with `./badref`.\n
-Additionally, you could move the executable to your binaries directory with the command:
+Additionally, you could move the executable to your binaries directory:
 ```
 sudo mv badref /usr/local/bin/
 ```